Ensembles

 Trinity Choir

-As inventive interpreters of both early and new music, Trinity Choir has redefined the realm of 21st-century vocal music, breaking new ground with artistry described as “blazing with vigour…a choir from heaven” (The Times, London).
+With peerless interpretation of both early and new music, Trinity Choir has redefined the realm of 21st-century vocal music, breaking new ground with artistry described as “blazing with vigour . . . a choir from heaven” (The Times, London).
 Critics have praised the choir’s performances as “thrilling” (The New Yorker), “musically top-notch” (The Wall Street Journal), and “simply superb” (The New York Times).

-Trinity’s long-term commitment to new music has led to many collaborations with living composers, including Julia Wolfe, Du Yun, Ellen Reid, Trevor Weston, Mary Kouyoumdjian, Paola Prestini, Luna Pearl Woolf, Ralf Yusuf Gawlick, and Elena Ruehr.
-The Trinity Choir is featured on Julia Wolfe’s Anthracite Fields, and Trinity Choir and NOVUS recorded Du Yun’s Angel’s Bone and Ellen Reid’s p r i s m, all three of which went on to win the Pulitzer Prize for Music.
+Trinity’s longstanding commitment to new music has fostered collaborations with composers including Julia Wolfe, Du Yun, Ellen Reid, Trevor Weston, Mary Kouyoumdjian, Paola Prestini, Luna Pearl Woolf, Ralf Yusuf Gawlick, and Elena Ruehr.
+Trinity Choir is featured on recordings of three Pulitzer Prize–winning works: Julia Wolfe’s Anthracite Fields, Du Yun’s Angel’s Bone, and Ellen Reid’s p r i s m

 Trinity Baroque Orchestra